-Faena Art invites you to explore perceptions of light, color and space through Phillip K Smith III’s oceanfront installation, "120 Degree Arc East-Southeast" at Faena Beach throughout Miami Art Week 2017.
+Faena Art invited guests to explore perceptions of light, color and space through Phillip K Smith III’s oceanfront installation, "120 Degree Arc East-Southeast" at Faena Beach throughout Miami Art Week 2017.

 Unifying a large swath of Faena Beach is artist Phillip K. Smith III’s 120 Degree Arc East-Southeast, a new iteration of the work he created earlier this year at Desert X in the Coachella Valley.